MitMaro/modulus-combine/README.md

 ## License

-Combokeys Context is released under the ISC license.
+Modulus Combine is released under the ISC license.
 See [LICENSE](LICENSE).